Hi, good to meet you!

 Many of my clients are…

 Many of us think of trauma as a one time event, and sometimes it is.
 But often the impacts of trauma are most significant when we have repeated experiences that overwhelm our ability to cope.
-This results in us coming up with strategies to make it through (that worked… you’re here now!) but sometimes aren’t as sustainable as we would like them to be— think shoving down your feelings and being strong/ calm; using substances to dull the overwhelm; relying on your super smart intellectual ability to circumvent your feelings.
+This results in us coming up with strategies to make it through (that worked…you’re here now!) but sometimes aren’t as sustainable as we would like them to be— think shoving down your feelings and being strong/ calm; using substances to dull the overwhelm; relying on your super smart intellectual ability to circumvent your feelings.
 Sound familiar?

 Many of my clients are formally diagnosed and many self-identify.
-Personally, I currently identify as “some kind of neurodivergent”.
+Personally, I currently identify as “likely some kind of neurodivergent”.
 As you may know, the research is lagging.
 As a result, many folks are benefiting immensely from in person and online community-based learning about neurodivergence.
 I draw heavily on the lived experiences of neurodivergent folks to inform my practice.
 These folks are my friends, clients, colleagues and folks I follow online (both professionals and lay folks with lived experience of neurodivergence).

 Who isn’t?
 I can help without gaslighting you and telling you your worries aren’t real.
 We can figure out together where these feelings are coming from, and make some internal and/or external shifts so life isn’t so hard all the time.
-I’ve been know to say to clients, “this isn’t a you problem” (don’t worry, we can still create strategies for you to feel less anxious- they might just be different in this situation than individual strategies like deep breathing exercises).
-I’ve also been known to say, “ok, so I think this is a place where slowing down and listening to your feelings/sensations might be helpful” (you don’t have to know how to do this, I can help).
+I’ve been know to say to clients, “this isn’t a you problem” (don’t worry, we can still create strategies for you to feel less anxious- they might just be different in this situation than deep breathing exercises).
+I’ve also been known to say, “ok, so I think this is a place where slowing down and listening to your feelings/sensations might be helpful” (you don’t have to now how to do this, I can help).

 As a counsellor, I work to show up in my full humanity.
 For me this looks like being honest with you about what I know and what I don’t know.
 It also looks like honoring the counselling relationship as a real relationship by sharing what I’m actually thinking and feeling in our conversation.
 For example, if you say something that moves me, I will tell you.
 If you ask me a question, I will answer it.
 If I’ve made a mistake, I will apologize.
 For me, this stance is the heart of a feminist, anti-oppressive counselling practice.
 I am a human and you are too.
 We are all just moving along trying to figure out how to suffer less and experience more joy and connection (if you’re not into that and your goal is something like becoming a bazillionaire… I suspect we’re not going to be a fit).